 Information about vacancies notified to the Careers Adviser can be found on the

 Mid and East Lothian Vacancy website.

-The school Careers Advisor this session is Ms J Jones who is available in school for a day and a half per week.
-She can also be contacted at:
+The school Careers Advisor is available in school for a day and a half per week.

 Skills Development Scotland

 - Modern Apprenticeships – why not earn as you learn?
 Find out what apprenticeships are available in Scotland and how they work